Academic Programs Directors

 The Director of First Year Experience (FYE) is responsible for management and leadership of an office dedicated to both freshman and transfer students that are in their first year at CSU Fullerton.
 The director works under the Office of Academic Programs and oversees the orchestration of UNIV 100, which includes curricular development, faculty assignments, student enrollment, classroom management and scheduling.
 In addition, the director works closely with Student Affairs to provide FYE housing opportunities, computer lounges and relevant programing geared toward Lifelong Learning, Self-Development and University acclimatization.
 Finally, the director is a bridge to all of the academic colleges on campus; helping them establish FYE opportunities respectively.

-Katherine Powers, Ph.D., Director for the Office of Graduate Studies
+Joe Albert Garcia, Ph.D., Interim Director for the Office of Graduate Studies

 The Director for the Office of Graduate Studies provides leadership and oversight for the Office of Graduate Studies (OGS), the University's central office for graduate studies.
 Working closely with colleges and academic units, OGS monitors academic progress for graduate students within compliance with state and University policies, reviews student records for graduation of master's and doctoral students, reviews graduate curriculum and policies, and liaises with the Academic Senate Office's Graduate Education Committee; OGS also administers University and CSU system fellowship opportunities for graduate students and two U.S. Title V federal grants to promote student success.

-Michele Mouttapa, Ph.D., Interim Director for the Health Professions Advising Office
+Michele Mouttapa, Ph.D., Director for the Health Professions Advising Office

 The Director of the Health Professions Program prepares, informs, and advises CSUF students about post-baccalaureate careers in the health professions, including: Medicine (Allopathic, Osteopathic, Podiatric), Dentistry, Pharmacy, Optometry, Physician Assistant, and Veterinary Medicine.
 The Director is a key member of the Health Professions Committee and is the faculty advisor for 6 of the 9 pre-health profession student organizations on campus.
 The Director: (1) provides vision, leadership, and direction for the Health Professions Program Office that is in line with the mission and strategic goals of the University, (2) works with Academic Programs to achieve its purpose and priorities, and (3) designs and implements an assessment plan to ensure program quality and effectiveness.

-Su Swarat, Ph.D., Assistant Vice President for the Office of Institutional Effectiveness
+Su Swarat, Ph.D., Assistant Vice President for Institutional Effectiveness

 Sandra Perez, Ph.D., Director for the University Honors Program